Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Quote(s) from the novel

-Praha II. is mentioned in Švejk's story about two abandoned sluts who raped a 100-year old man by Roztoky.
+is mentioned in Švejk's story about two abandoned women who raped a 100-year-old man by Roztoky.

 A great number of the places mentioned in the novel are located within the district, amongst them U kalicha.
 The plot of the first seven chapters of the book almost exclusively takes place here.

-Until 1922 Prague II. was much smaller than today, and was identical to Nové město.
+Until 1922 Prague II was much smaller than today, and was identical to Nové město.
 It was in this district Jaroslav Hašek was born, grew up, went to school and completed his higher education.
-As an adult he lived here in long periods until the end of 1914.
+As an adult, he lived here for long periods until the end of 1914.

 Demography